swaggy66/M-ABSA/README.md

 ## Quick Start

 - Set up the environment as described in the above section.
-- Download the pre-trained mT5-base model from [https://huggingface.co/google/mt5-base](https://huggingface.co/google/mt5-base).
+- Download the pre-trained mT5-base model from [https://huggingface.co/google/mt5-base](https://huggingface.co/google/mt5-base) and place it under the folder mT5-base/ .
 - Run command bash run.sh, which train the model on source language under UABSA/TASD task.
 - Run command bash evaluate.sh, which test the model on target language under UABSA/TASD task.